AnantKrSharma/Ip-address-tracker/README.md

 There is also a `style-guide.md` file, which contains the information you'll need, such as color palette and fonts.

+Access [This URL](https://www.cloudflare.com/ips/) to get some ips you can use to test.

 ## Running project 🛠️

 to run this project on your environment follow these steps: